beeware/briefcase/docs/reference/platforms/macOS/xcode.rst

 Xcode.

 You can specify the use of the macOS Xcode project backend by using ``briefcase <command>
-macOS Xcode`` when invoking Briefcase.
+macOS Xcode``.

 Most apps will have no need to use the Xcode format - the :doc:`./app` format provides everything that is required to run most macOS apps.
 The Xcode project format is useful if you need to customize the stub binary that is used to start your app.
-The Xcode project backend is used to generate the stub binary that is used by the :doc:`./app` format.

 All macOS apps, regardless of output format, use the same icon formats, have the same set of configuration and runtime options, have the same permissions, and have the same platform quirks.
-See :doc:`the documentation configuring macOS apps <./index>` for more details.
+See :doc:`the documentation on macOS apps <./index>` for more details.

 Application configuration